postmanlabs/labs-docs/v6/postman/sending_api_requests/visualizer.md

 - `options`: The third argument is an optional `options` object for [`Handlebars.compile()`](https://handlebarsjs.com/reference.html).
 You can use this to control how Handlebars compiles the template.

 Postman uses the information you pass to `pm.visualizer.set()` to render an HTML page in the sandbox for Visualizer.
 You see this rendered HTML page inside the "Visualize" tab.
 The `layout` string goes into the `<body>` of this rendered page, including any JavaScript, CSS and HTML that the layout template may contain.

-### Using your own libraries

-You can use any of the libraries in the Postman Sandbox to programmatically generate the layout template.
-But, Postman does not ship with any data visualization libraries in the Sandbox.
-You can import any external JavaScript libraries by adding their URL to a `<script>` tag in the template code, just the same way as you would load JavaScript in an HTML file.
-This lets you visualize the data using any visualization tool of your choice (be it D3.js or something similar).

-### Accessing data inside the template

-Any `<script>` elements inside the template can access the data that was passed in the second argument to `pm.visualizer.set()` by calling `pm.getData(callback)` method.
-This is only applicable to JavaScript code in the template.
-You will find it useful if your Visualizer template includes JavaScript to render a chart.

-The `pm.getData(callback)` method takes a callback function as its argument.
-This callback is called with two arguments: `error` and `data`.
-The second argument is the `data` that was passed to `pm.visualizer.set()`.

 ## Debugging visualizers